citomni/docs/concepts/architecture.md

 	- Transport-agnostic orchestration and application-level decision logic.
 	- Operations are SQL-free and do not shape transport output.
 	- Operations may call services and repositories via the App, hence Operations are not academically side-effect-free.

+- Contract
+	- Stable public extension interfaces that consumer apps or packages may implement or type against.
+	- Contracts define deliberate package boundaries and must remain small, implementation-free, and documented.

 - Repository
 	- Persistence boundary, owning all SQL and datastore IO.